Lucas-HMSC/Lucas-HMSC/README.md

 ### Hi there 👋

-My name is **Lucas Carvalho**, and I am a developer in development!
+My name is **Lucas Carvalho**, and I am a developer in constant development!
 Studious and dedicated, always looking for new knowledge and new experiences in the technology area.

 I currently have a **Bachelor's Degree** in **Computer Science**, and I have specialized in several professional courses in **Web Development**.